eoinkelly/notes/rails/pgbouncer-for-performance.md

 2. ActiveRecord per-process pools interact with slightly unfair load balancing to mean that some processes run out of DB connections.
 3. Deploys can cause a big spike in the number of Rails processes which in turn causes a spike in the number of DB connections.

+### What are the downsides of pgBouncer?

+* You can't run SQL commands which would change the global state of the connection
+  * In particular, you can't use prepared statements (when running in transaction mode which is almost certainly how you'll want to configure it)

 ### Doesn't ActiveRecord drop connections when they are not needed?

 * Yes but it doesn't do it quickly enough to be any use in production environments.